Dogs and Caffeine: Why It's Important to Keep Your Pup Caffeine-Free

 What is Caffeine?

-Caffeine is a naturally occurring stimulant found in many plants, including coffee, tea, and cocoa.
-It is also added to many beverages and foods, including energy drinks, soda, chocolate, and some medications.
-Caffeine stimulates the central nervous system, which can improve mental alertness and reduce fatigue.
-While caffeine is safe for humans in moderation, it can be toxic to dogs and other animals, even in small amounts.
-Dogs are much more sensitive to the effects of caffeine than people are, and caffeine ingestion can cause a range of serious health problems for them.
+Caffeine is a natural stimulant found in coffee, tea, and cocoa.
+It’s also added into other food and drink items like, energy drinks, soda, chocolate, and certain medications.
+Caffeine can improve mental alertness and reduce fatigue by stimulating the nervous system.
+It’s safe for us to drink in moderation but is toxic to dogs and other animals and can cause symptoms even in small amounts.
+Because dogs are so much more sensitive to caffeine than we are, ingesting it can cause a range of serious health problems for them.

 Which Products Contain Caffeine?

-Caffeine can be found in many products, some of which you might not expect.
-Here are some common sources of caffeine that you should keep away from your dog:
+Caffeine can be found in many products, some more obvious than others.
+Here are a few common sources of caffeine that you should keep away from your dog:

 Medications (e.g. pain relievers, cold and flu medication)